 4. Landscape Trees Also Available: Potted and balled/burlapped Christmas trees are always available at grower-direct prices.
 Decorate a gorgeous live Blue Spruce for Christmas, then plant it in your yard and watch it grow while savoring the wonderful memories of Christmases past.

 5. Wreaths, swags, boughs, centerpieces, garlands, ropes, and other designs - ready-to-buy or custom made - are available during the holidays.
 Please visit this page for examples of our freshly made designs and to inquire about special orders.

 Cutting Your Own Christmas Tree

 2. Before you cut a tree, make sure it has not been pre-tagged.
-Fluorescent orange ribbon and/or nametag means the tree was pre-tagged by a family already.
-THIS TREE BELONGS TO ANOTHER FAMILY.
+Fluorescent orange ribbon and/or a nametag means the tree was pre-tagged by a family already.
+THIS TREE BELONGS TO SOMEONE.

-3. Present your tree with plastic ribbon (this ribbon indicates the price of your tree) still attached to the salesperson in the cut tree area of the Barn.
-He or she will write a sales slip.
+4. Present your tree with colored ribbon (this ribbon indicates the price of your tree) still attached to the salesperson in the cut-tree area of the Barn.
+They will ring you up.

-4. The wagons will be operating on weekends, weather permitting.
+5. Wagons will be operating on weekends, weather permitting.
 Please be careful.
-Mud will not wash off your tree so please carry it when necessary.
+Mud will not wash off your tree, so carry it when necessary.

-5. All customers must be out of the fields before dusk/dark, i.e. 5pm.
+6. All customers MUST be out of the fields before 5pm.
 Please arrive by 4:30pm to cut-your-own tree.